kris-perezz/kris-perezz/README.md

 # 👋 Hi, I’m Kristian Perez

-I'm a Computing Science - Software Practice student in the University of Alberta
+I'm a Computing Science - Software Practice student at the University of Alberta